braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 #### Non-Shopify Plus

-For non-Shopify Plus customers, if you need to customize the information, payment, and shipping pages you [need to upgrade to Shopify Plus](https://help.shopify.com/en/manual/checkout-settings/customize-checkout-configurations/checkout-extensibility#eligibility) and then follow the guidance here.
+For non-Shopify Plus customers, if you need to customize the information, payment, and shipping pages you [need to upgrade to Shopify Plus](https://help.shopify.com/en/manual/checkout-settings/customize-checkout-configurations/checkout-extensibility#eligibility) and then follow the [developer guidance](#developer-guidance).

 ### Phase two: August 28, 2025